KTH/devops-course/contributions/course-automation/corgui/README.md

 ## Description

 This course uses a Github repository issue to allow students to find a teammate.
 The problem here is that is requires the students to update or remove their comment on this issue when they have found a teammate.
-This aim here is to automate this task.
+The aim here is to automate this task.

 The automation should perform the following :